 After testing the application, we can say that it is aimed mainly at older people.

-- The environment is easy to understand.
-Likewise, the app has the option of configuring the main screen, allowing it to be adapted to the corresponding needs.
+– The environment is easy to understand.
+Likewise, the app has the option to configure the main screen, allowing it to be conditioned to the corresponding needs.

-- It has sizes, both of icons and letters, quite visible by default, however, if necessary, they can be modified through the settings.
-Likewise, the high-contrast words and numbers are noteworthy, which also facilitate visibility.
+– It has some sizes, both of icons and letters, quite visible by default, however, if needed, they can be modified through the settings.
+Likewise, high-contrast words and numbers are remarkable, which also facilitate visibility.

-- Although it is mainly aimed at the elderly, it is possible to use Talkback, so the app can also become an option for the visually impaired.
+– Although it is mainly geared towards the elderly, it is possible to use Talkback, so the app can also become an option for the visually impaired.